 - What would you like to change in your life?

-- Imagine you are 1 month into the future: how would it be like to have this improved situation?
+- Imagine you are 1 month into the future: what would it be like to have this improved situation?

 - Would other people in your life also benefit from you making this change?
 If so, how?